weili-code/DeepLearning_pytorch/README.md

 	- generate covariates (LDW data)

 Note: the code and examples in the repository are for pedagogical purposes and thus have not been enhanced for efficiency and performance.

+A collection of DL modules implemented from scratch using NumPy can be found in another repository here: https://github.com/weili-code/DeepLearning_numpy/tree/main